Pranjali-d/Workplace-Analytics_Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/49934575/202203965-e509f9c5-9b88-4343-83e9-e8f87b2f5bb0.png)

 **Why it matters ?**
-Recurring meetings with high multitasking rates often present the quickest, high-value opportunities to improve meeting effectiveness through two processes:
+<br> Recurring meetings with high multitasking rates often present the quickest, high-value opportunities to improve meeting effectiveness through two processes:
 1) revisiting attendee lists to ensure only teams/employees who truly need to be present are included, and
 2) revisiting meeting length and frequency to determine whether there are opportunities to reduce meeting cadence and/or duration.